denisbeslic/denovopipeline/README.md

 PointNovo, SMSNet and DeepNovo need to be run separately, because they use different dependencies.
 We provide some pre-trained models, but it is recommended to train models yourself.
 You can change the model each DeepLearning Tool is using by using the command line arguments `--smsnet_model`, `--deepnovo_model` and `--pointnovo_model`

 pNovo3 can only run on Windows and does not work within the pipeline.
 You can run it separately by following the [instructions on its website](http://pfind.ict.ac.cn/software/pNovo/index.html) and put its final output in the results directory.
-(Do not use openSearch..)

 Use following commands
 ```